Aiding in the determination of compliance or identify illicit stimulant drug use

 This test is not intended for use in employment-related testing.

 Stimulants are sympathomimetic amines that stimulate the central nervous system activity and, in part, suppress the appetite.
 Amphetamine and methamphetamine are also prescription drugs used in the treatment of narcolepsy and attention-deficit disorder/attention-deficit hyperactivity disorder (ADHD).
 Methylphenidate is another stimulant used to treat ADHD.
 Phentermine is indicated for the management of obesity.
-All of the other amphetamines (eg, methylenedioxymethamphetamine: MDMA) are Drug Enforcement Administration (DEA) scheduled Class I compounds.
+All other amphetamines (eg, methylenedioxymethamphetamine: MDMA) are Drug Enforcement Administration scheduled Class I compounds.
 Due to their stimulant effects, the drugs are commonly sold illicitly and abused.
 Physiological symptoms associated with very high amounts of ingested amphetamine or methamphetamine include elevated blood pressure, dilated pupils, hyperthermia, convulsions, and acute amphetamine psychosis.

 Only orderable as part of profile.
 For more information see: